-ASU's Associate Vice President for Research Policy and Assurance (AVPR) is appointed by the President to serve as the IO.
+ASU's Vice President of Operations (VPO) is appointed by the President to serve as the IO.
 The IO is responsible for committing the University to comply with regulatory requirements of the AWA and for appointing members to the IACUC.
-As the IO, the AVPR signs the Institutional Assurance.
+As the IO, the VPO signs the Institutional Assurance.